Northern mockingbird: In culture

-This bird features in the title and central metaphor of the novel To Kill a Mockingbird, by Harper Lee.
+This bird features in the title and central metaphor of the 1960 novel To Kill a Mockingbird, by Harper Lee.
 In that novel, mockingbirds are portrayed as innocent and generous, and two of the major characters, Atticus Finch and Miss Maudie, say it is a sin to kill a mockingbird because "they don't do one thing for us but make music for us to enjoy.
 They don't eat up people's gardens, don't nest in corncribs, they don't do one thing but sing their hearts out for us."

+The Hunger Games franchise depicts "mockingjays", mockingbirds hybridized with jabberjays, genetically engineered birds which could memorize and repeat entire human conversations.
+These birds appear throughout the series as a rebellious symbol.

+The traditional lullaby "Hush Little Baby" has a line that goes "Papa's gonna buy you a mockingbird".

 The song of the northern mockingbird inspired many American folk songs of the mid-19th century, such as "Listen to the Mocking Bird".

 Thomas Jefferson had several pet mockingbirds, including a bird named "Dick".

 In the fictional Neighborhood of Make-Believe on Mister Rogers' Neighborhood, one of King Friday's "pets" is a wooden northern mockingbird on a stick, which he refers to by the scientific name Mimus polyglottos.